nikl881/food-delivery-app/README.md

 *   Python / Flask <br/>
     An important aspect of this project is the dynamic generation, modification and adaptation of data.
     This is made possible by different routes between pages and data.
-The chosen framework to implement this is Flask.

 *   Postgres Database <br/>
     Database is used to load products and to store the user input.
     The project connects to a Postgres database using Django’s ORM.#

 *   AWS Amazon webservices
+    Used to host the project (using S3).

 *   Travis CI
     Used for testing and continuous integration of the development of the webapp.

 *   Stripe
     Stripe provides APIs that are used to integrate payment processing into the application.